BDBluhm/INFOTC-1600-Final/README.md

 ## An Introduction to GitHub
 by Brian Bluhm
 ### For those using GitHub for the first time
-A primer on the features and functions of GitHub, for those just starting out with the program.
-Students or workers using GitHub for the first time will be given the information to jump right into their own projects.
+This tutorial will act as a primer on the features and functions of GitHub, for those just starting out with the program.
+Students or workers using GitHub for the first time will learn how to create thier accounts, create a repository and a new project, and how to begin work on their own projects properly utilizing GitHubs tools and features.